Medicare Advantage Plans Colorado 2026

 Out-of-Pocket Maximums

-Covered Services and Benefits
+Covered Services and Potential Benefits

-Medicare Advantage plans in Colorado typically cover hospital stays, outpatient care, preventive services, and sometimes additional benefits like vision or dental care.
-Coverage options can vary significantly by plan, especially regarding specifics of additional benefits.
-Preventive services, such as annual wellness visits, are generally covered without any cost-sharing under Medicare Advantage plans.
+Medicare Advantage plans in Colorado typically cover hospital stays, outpatient care, and sometimes additional benefits like vision, hearing, and dental care.
+Coverage options may vary significantly by plan, especially regarding specifics of additional benefits.
+Certain Medicare Advantage plans may also include prescription drug coverage, which could be bundled into the overall health plan.

 How to Qualify for Colorado Medicare Advantage Plans 2026